stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *Your words are honey and your visage seems bathed in a dreamy haze.*

-Make a spell attack vs the Wisdom defence of a humanoid creature that you can see within range; if you or your companions are fighting it, then you have -1d to the roll.
+Make a charm attack vs the Intelligence defence of a humanoid creature that you can see within range; if you or your companions are fighting it, then you have -1d to the roll.
 If you hit, it is [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you until the spell ends or until you or your companions do anything harmful to it.
 The [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) creature regards you as a friendly acquaintance.
 When the spell ends, the creature knows it was [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you can target one additional creature for each point of mana above the 1st.
 The creatures must be within 30 feet of each other when you target them.